medcomdk/dk-medcom-core/input/pagecontent/StructureDefinition-medcom-core-observation-intro.md

 #### Codes
-In a Observation resource, codes from CodeSystems are used to describe what is observed in the elements Observation.code.coding.
+In an Observation resource, codes from CodeSystems are used to describe what is observed in the elements Observation.code.coding.
 In the element Observation.code.coding six possible CodeSystem are specified.
 * NPU codes are the most used codes in Danmark to express analysis performed at the laboratory.
 * LOINC codes is an international Codsystem for health measurements, observations, and documents.
 LOINC codes are less stricted then NPU codes.
 * IEEE codes are internationaly codes for devices and can be used to express an original observation from a device.